-Herding Hill Farm is one of best campsites in Northumberland and has built a reputation on being a peaceful location at which to enjoy your holiday.
+Herding Hill Farm is one of best campsites in Northumberland and has built a reputation on being a peaceful location at which to enjoy your stay glamping North East.
 We do not allow music or loud noise from any device that can be heard outside of your accommodation.
 Children must not play in the playground after 9pm and we ask for conversation-level noise only after 10.30pm.
-We do expect all guests to follow this policy so that everyone can relax and enjoy their time at Herding Hill Farm.
+We do expect all guests to follow this policy so that everyone can relax and enjoy their time when glamping Northumberland at Herding Hill Farm.

 What is included in each Wigwam® cabin as standard?

-Each of our Wigwam cabins come with the following as standard (included in the tariff): heating, lighting, toaster, microwave, kettle, fridge, mattresses, power sockets, picnic table and parking space for 1 car.
+Each of our glamping pods North East come with the following as standard (included in the tariff): heating, lighting, toaster, microwave, kettle, fridge, mattresses, power sockets, picnic table and parking space for 1 car.

 What are the Wigwam® cabin Optional Extras?

 Wigwam cabin extras are optional and are not included in the standard tariff.
-You can find a full list of extras, which need to be ordered at the time of booking, or added afterwards by calling us on 01434 320175, by clicking HERE.
+You can find a full list of extras, which can be ordered at the time of booking, or added afterwards by calling us on 01434 320175, by clicking HERE.
 These include bedding, crockery boxes, fire pits and BBQs to help make your packing easier if space in the car is tight.

 Yes, you can bring your dog by prior arrangement.
 We allow up to two dogs per Wigwam® cabin.
-A tariff applies.
+A cleaning charge applies.
 Dogs must always be kept on a short lead and must not be left unattended at any time.
 To help you we have added sturdy dog rings to all our Wigwams.
-We have a dog walk path on our campsite but can also recommend several other walks suitable for dog walking in the local area.
+We have a picturesque dog walk path on our Hadrian's Wall campsite but can also recommend several other walks suitable for dog walking in the local area.
 Please ask us for details.
 Please clean up after your dog, we have left poo bags by the dog litter bins around the site.

-Our wardens are also able to advise as to local dog friendly pubs and attractions.
+Our wardens are also able to advise as to local dog friendly pubs and dog friendly attractions Northumberland.

 Are your Wigwam® cabins warm?